traveller59/second.pytorch/NUSCENES-GUIDE.md

 * Some data augmentation will harm detection performance such as global rotation if their value is too large.

 * Use KITTI pretrain model if possible.
+You can use a pointpillars xyres_16 car model in [google drive](https://drive.google.com/open?id=1YOpgRkBgmSAJwMknoXmitEArNitZz63C) as pretrained model.

 ## Config Guide